Higher, farther, more freely - 10-year-old super kid Yuma Shibata soars through the sky

 Even Yuma-kun's father was amazed by this

-wry smile, but added,
+wry smile, adding,

 .